Integrating Network Merchants NMI with Salesforce using Chargent

-Here is the production endpoint URL for Chargent's integration with Network Merchants NMI:
+Here is the production endpoint URL for Chargent's integration with NMI:

 Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).

 When a transaction occurs between Chargent and the NMI gateway, a new transaction record is created.
-The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page (or Opportunities or Cases, if you are using those packages).
+The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page in Salesforce.
 See the figure above.

-Click a Transaction ID link to see the details, as shown in the figure below.
+Click a Transaction ID link to see the details of the transaction record, as shown in the figure below.
 This transaction record contains the entire set of data that NMI sends in its response, including transaction Type (Charge, Authorize, Refund or Void), the Response Status (Approved, Declined, Error).

 The Gateway Date is the timestamp for the submission to NMI, and the Gateway ID field corresponds to the NMI Transaction ID for use in reconciliation between two systems.